klum-dsl/klum-ast/wiki/Inheritance.md

 }
 ```

-Note that it is illegal to let a keyed class inherit from a not keyed class.
-The topmost dsl class in the hierarchy
+Note that it is illegal to let a keyed class inherit from a not keyed non abstract class.
+The topmost non abstract dsl class in the hierarchy
-decides whether the whole hierarchy is keyed or not.
+decides whether the hierarchy is keyed or not.